 2. Orangutan Trekking Tours

 Orangutans and other great apes are available to view in captivity at most zoos around the world, but viewing them in a seemingly natural habitat is a growing trend on Instagram.
-At face value, what better way to show your followers that you appreciate and respect nature then by viewing wild animals without any bars to separate you from them?
+At face value, what better way to show your followers that you appreciate and respect nature than by viewing wild animals without any bars to separate you from them?

 In the early days of the great Jane Goodall, we didn’t understand, to what extent, humans could cause serious injury and illness to wild animals (specifically other primates) simply by being in their presence.
 Today we understand this better and often refer to these as zoonotic diseases.
-Orangutan trekking tours are quite popular overseas, and although many of the tours publicly state that they adhere to a regulated distance for the safety of the orangutans, many videos and photos from guests that are posted on social media show otherwise.
+Orangutan trekking tours are quite popular overseas, and although many of the tours publicly state that they adhere to a regulated distance for the safety of the orangutans, many videos and photos from guests are posted on social media show otherwise.

-The orangutan is being all but eradicated from their native habitat due to human interest, leaving the Bornean orangutan as an endangered species, the Sumatran orangutan as a critically endangered species and a third species discovered in 2017, the Tapanuli, that is also critically endangered.
-It is not only irresponsible but harmful to pay to view these animals in the wild for a photo op without considering the damage being done to a species with only a little more than a 100,000 of them left.
+The orangutan is being all but eradicated from their native habitat due to human interest, leaving the Bornean orangutan as an endangered species, the Sumatran orangutan as a critically endangered species, and a third species discovered in 2017, the Tapanuli, that is also critically endangered.
+It is not only irresponsible but harmful to pay to view these animals in the wild for a photo op without considering the damage being done to a species with only a little more than 100,000 of them left.

 3. Walking with Wild Tigers